-One in five women passed on the chance to go for a promotion they would have otherwise considered and, as HR magazine notes, for many women this comes at a time when they might otherwise be moving into senior management roles.
+One in five women passed on the chance to go for a promotion they would have otherwise considered and for many women this comes at a time when they might otherwise be moving into senior management roles.
 Supporting women through the menopause could contribute to achieving a diverse senior leadership, and all the benefits that brings.

 Get ahead before it becomes a problem

 Only 19 per cent of employees surveyed were aware of support at work with symptoms of the menopause.
 It’s possible that support may have been available for some of the remainder but that their employer had not made them aware of it.
 It is not a good idea to wait until an employee approaches you about their symptoms, as only 5% of women signed off work because of the menopause said menopause was cited on their sickness certificate.

 Having a clear, easily accessible policy as part of your handbook will make sure staff are aware of your approach, and ensure employees feel supported when the time comes.